Introduction

 African Rainforest Facts - Plants

 Over 8,000 plant species have been discovered in the rainforest of Africa.
 These plants have adapted to the rainforest environment which is very humid, dark, and receives a lot of rain.
-Here are some interesting facts about plants found in the African rainforest.- One out of four ingredients in medicines are from rainforest plants.
+Here are some interesting facts about plants found in the African rainforest.

 African Rainforest Facts - Animals